haacked/haacked.com/_posts/archived/2008-03-11-using-routing-with-webforms.aspx.markdown

 ---
 layout: post
-title: "Using Routing With WebForms"
+title: Using Routing With WebForms
 date: 2008-03-11 -0800
 comments: true
 disqus_identifier: 18463
-categories: [asp.net,code,asp.net mvc]
+categories:
+- asp.net
+- code
+- asp.net mvc
+redirect_from: "/archive/2008/03/10/using-routing-with-webforms.aspx/"
 ---

 UPDATE: I updated the sample to work with the final version of ASP.NET Routing included with ASP.NET 3.5 SP1.
 This sample is now being hosted on CodePlex.